 Poached eggs, in my opinion, are at the pinnacle of egg gastronomy.
 They represent that perfect culinary mix of healthy (exceptionally healthy in fact) and tasty.
 They can help you to lose weight too.
-But that’s not all – they’re really easy to make, despite what you may think.
+But that’s not all – they’re also really easy to make, despite what you may think.

 While there’s something about poaching an egg that puts the fear of God into many people, in reality there is a very simple process you can follow to nail poached eggs every time.
 I’m going to share that process with you below.

 First of all, you’ll ideally have a really fresh egg to work with – the fresher the better.
 If you don’t, the egg won’t hold together as well, but it’ll still be perfectly edible.